Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 Helpful hints for module registration and attendance

-A $30 late fee is required for registrations received after the one month advance deadline, except for first-time registrants.
+A $30 late fee is required for module registrations received after the one month advance deadline, except for first-time registrants.

 Any overpaid tuition may be applied to the next module taken.